Light the Beam: "Light the Beam!" and 2022–23 season

-The team's November 15 game against the Brooklyn Nets, which resulted in their then-fourth consecutive victory, was their first to be televised on NBA on TNT since 2018.
+Sacramento's November 15 game against the Brooklyn Nets, which resulted in their then-fourth consecutive victory, was their first to be televised on NBA on TNT since 2018.
 Coming off the bench, Terence Davis scored 31 points against the Nets and referenced the victory beam during a post-game courtside interview, screaming "Light the beam!
 Light the beam!
 Woooooo!
 Yes, sir!
 Let's go, baby!"
 Following the game, Jason Anderson of The Sacramento Bee wrote that the beam "is quickly becoming a symbol of hope in Sacramento."
+As the beam gained popularity, Ranadivé stated "It's always been my vision to create a spectacle.
+That's what we did.
+This is that fireplace — we light the fire, and everyone can just gather around it."
+The Kings organization filed a trademark for "BEAMTEAM" on November 21.

 The phrase became a popular chant amongst Kings fans and the team would continue to light the beam over the Golden 1 Center throughout the season.
 In December, Kings fans chanted the phrase during a road victory against the Los Angeles Clippers.
 The chants prompted Clippers forward Paul George to ask his teammate John Wall "what are they saying?" while the two were on the bench.

+The Kings ultimately clinched a playoff spot on March 29, 2023, ending their drought.
+The team secured their playoff berth against Portland and despite being on the road, Kings fans were noted to chant the phrase at the Blazers' Moda Center.
+The Kings began the playoffs at home against the Golden State Warriors.
+After scoring 38 points and leading the Kings to a 126–123 win, De'Aaron Fox lit the beam to a home playoff crowd.